‘Witness the beginning of your end’

 - Vanessa Grasse

 A Lionsgate Blu-ray + Digital HD release followed on December 19, 2017.
-Special features include: Behind the Mask: the Making of Leatherface; six deleted scenes and a play feature with alternate ending.
+Special features include: Behind the Mask: the Making of Leatherface; six deleted scenes and a play feature with an alternate ending.

 In June 2018, the film was released on Netflix.